 Sudbury to Hudson Transmission Reliability Project

-Eversource is proposing to construct a new 115-kilovolt (kV) transmission line between Sudbury and Hudson, Mass.
-This upgrade is one of a suite of projects designed to improve the reliability of the electric system serving the Greater Boston area, both today and in the future.
+Eversource will be constructing a new,115-kilovolt (kV) transmission line between Sudbury and Hudson, Mass.
+This upgrade is one of a group of projects designed to improve the reliability of the electric system serving the Greater Boston area, both today and in the future.

-The new line would be constructed between the Eversource substation in Sudbury, and the Hudson Light and Power substation in Hudson.
+The new line will be constructed between the Eversource substation in Sudbury, and the Hudson Light and Power substation in Hudson.

-The preferred route includes 7.6 miles within an existing, inactive Massachusetts Bay Transportation Authority (MBTA) railroad corridor, passing through Sudbury, Marlborough, Stow and Hudson.
-The remaining 1.4 miles are located under streets in Hudson.
+The approved route includes 7.6 miles of underground line within an existing, inactive Massachusetts Bay Transportation Authority (MBTA) railroad corridor, passing through Sudbury, Marlborough, Stow and Hudson.
+The remaining 1.4 miles of line will be located under streets in Hudson.

 * Click to Enlarge

 - Route length: 9 miles

 - Line location: Hudson, Marlborough, Stow and Sudbury, Mass.